 Go on an Epic Swamp Tour

-If you’ve never been on a swamp tour, Houma is the place to do it.
+If you’ve never been on a swamp tour, Louisiana's Bayou Country is the place to do it.

-Start with a tour by Annie Miller’s Son’s Swamp and Marsh Tours led by the son of area legend, Annie Miller.
+Start with a tour by Annie Miller’s Son’s Swamp and Marsh Tours or A Cajun Man's Swamp Tours and Adventures, led by the son of area legend, Annie Miller and Captain Billy.
 Meander through swamps and canals, watch the wildlife, and learn about alligator and snake hunting along the way.
-Meanwhile, Atchafalaya Basin Backwater Tours has an immersive three-hour boat tour that covers 15,000 years of area history and ecology.

 Take in the Wildlife